ITA

 The artist creates an acute critique of society and the addiction of the masses to technology but also leads us to reflect on the fears associated with the idea of making an important decision and suffering the consequences for better or for worse.

 The “Utopia” series, on the other hand, includes 3 works whose succession tells us the story of a woman who, rocking on Gio Ponti’s super light chair, seems to be resignedly waiting for something or someone, perhaps for the spaceship that stands out against a landscape inhabited by a immense moon under which the Monument Valley and the iconic and mighty square Colosseum coexist.
-A message of hope instead comes towards us in the central work in which a mother and her son try to stay in touch by communicating through herons, often protagonists of fairy tales but also symbolic animals linked to the legend of the phoenix and the concept of rebirth, balance and determination.

 In the last two series “Basic” and “Surrealism”, the artist continues to reveal and highlight themes such as destiny, control, the sense of precariousness towards the future, the discomfort that arises from the awareness of being somehow, not entirely masters of one’s own existence.
 The protagonists of these latest psychographic narratives have the courage to choose, to face the difficulties to try to conquer their place in the world despite the obstacles that dot everyday life.